lucsorel/py2puml/README.md

 # Changelog

+* `0.5.0`: handle instance attributes in class constructors
 * `0.4.0`: add a simple CLI
 * `0.3.1`: inspect sub-folders recursively
-* `0.3.0`: handle classes derived from namedtuples (attribute types are `any`)
+* `0.3.0`: handle classes derived from namedtuples (attribute types are `Any`)
-* `0.2.0`: handle inheritance relationships and enums.
-Unit tested
+* `0.2.0`: handle inheritance relationships and enums
-* `0.1.3`: first release, handle all module of a folder and compositions of domain classes
+* `0.1.3`: first release, handle all modules of a folder and compositions of domain classes

 # Licence